 Many homeowners aren’t always prepared for the effect a natural swimming pool will have on their energy bill.
 There might not be an increase throughout the year, but while running the pump during swimming season, you can expect to see your energy bill go up.

-A 50 ft. natural swimming pool can cost around $5 a day to operate, especially if it’s using multiple energy-efficient pumps.
-The exact cost can depend on how big your pool is and whether or not you use a pump, but it could be close to $300 a year.
+A natural swimming pool can cost around $3 to $10 a day to operate during the swimming season, depending on the features installed, the size of the pool, and how many hours per day you run the pump.
+The exact cost can depend on your pool size and whether you use a pump, but it could be close to $300 a year.

-Most states require that homeowners obtain a permit to install a residential pool, even if it’s a natural one.
+Most states require homeowners to obtain a permit to install a residential pool, even if it’s natural.
 Different municipalities calculate permit fees differently.
 For instance, one city government includes fees for reviewing the plan, zoning, and obtaining the permit for an inground pool.

 Setting aside at least $300 for permit fees is generally a good idea.
-If you want an exact estimate, you can either talk to a permit official or contact the contractor you plan on hiring.
+However, complex projects in some municipalities can cost over $1,000.
+If you want an exact estimate, you can talk to a permit official or contact the contractor you plan to hire.
 If you plan on building your own DIY natural pool, you’ll have to get these yourself.
 Most pool builders are familiar with local regulations and can tell you what fees you’ll rack up.
 If you plan to build a natural swimming pool DIY, you’ll have to get these yourself.